-With the song One Night in Bangkok playing in our heads during a handful of days spent in the ‘City of Angels,’ we admired Buddhas in a multitude of poses, tried our hand at Thai cooking, fought back tears during our first Thai massage, and observed revelers celebrating the Thai king’s 84th birthday.
+With the song One Night in Bangkok perpetually playing in our heads during our time in the ‘City of Angels,’ we admired Buddhas in a multitude of poses, tried our hand at Thai cooking, fought back tears during our first Thai massage, and observed revelers celebrating the Thai king’s 84th birthday.

 In 2009 when I was in Thailand solo, a tuktuk driver whisked me off to see Bangkok’s famous Buddhas – the Standing one (100 feet-tall), the Reclining one at Wat Pho (160 feet-long), and the Lucky one.
 I was eager to show these gleaming golden statues off to Shawn as well.
 It wasn’t until this trip, however, when the tuktuk driver took Shawn and me to the Lucky Buddha my supposed second time around that I learned that I’d paid the so-called “stupid tax” in 2009 and yet again in 2011. (“Stupid tax” is a term coined by my globetrotting friends Jim & Barbara, who used it to describe payments they’d made for faux products or overpriced services during their years of living throughout the world).